integrated-land-simulator/model_description/descript/matsiro.md

 	h_I^{*** } = V^{free} + \frac{A_I^{n+1} h_I^{m+1}}{A_I^{max}}
 $$

-The deficient water is come from the snow.
+The deficient water is derived from the snow.
 The snow depth is now updated

 $$
 	h_S^{\ *** } = A_I^{n+1}\frac{h_S^{\ *** }}{A_{max}-\frac{V_a^{free}}{h_I^{\ *** }}}